NYC Local Law 97

 It’s no secret that climate change is occurring at an alarming rate.
 Our Earth is warming, sea levels are rising, snow and ice worldwide are melting, and the overall wellbeing of our Earth is being greatly threatened.
 Now, more than ever, it is important to work together to prevent further climate change- and there are many ways that New York City can do its part.

 Buildings contribute to nearly three-quarters of citywide emissions in NYC- which is why they are a great first place to start when tackling New York’s impact on climate change.
-Reducing emissions from these buildings will ultimately be the most impactful action the city could take to reduce NYC’s greenhouse gas emissions- and that is where the New York City Climate Mobilization Act comes into play.
+Reducing emissions from these buildings will ultimately be the most impactful action the city could take to reduce NYC’s greenhouse gas emissions- and that is where the New York City Climate Mobilization Act and Local Law 97 comes into play.
+The good news?
+CitiQuiet has the perfect solution- CitiQuiet energy-efficient windows.
+Keep reading to see what this package of legislation means for you and how CitiQuiet can help you get in compliance with all of it!

 New York City Climate Mobilization Act